BRINGING FILMMAKERS AND FANS TOGETHER SINCE 1990

 A friendly festival with a unique atmosphere and impeccable pedigree, we've long been considered a hidden gem on the festival circuit.
 FFF Manchester relaunched in 2022 with a new look and a new programme.

-Our 2023 guests include Madeline Smith, Jenny Runacre, Stephen Volk, Jane Wymark, David McGillivray, Toby Hadoke and Ramsey Campbell.
+Our 2023 guests included Madeline Smith, Jenny Runacre, Stephen Volk, Jane Wymark, David McGillivray, Toby Hadoke and Ramsey Campbell.
 The 2022 guest line-up included Jeremy Dyson, Adam Nevill, Judy Matheson, Dani Thompson, Dean Kilbey, and Frazer Diamond.
 Other genre writers attending included Stephen Laws, Stephen Gallagher, Mark Morris and Darrell Buxton.

 Previous guests include Ray Harryhausen, John Landis, Roger Corman, Lamberto Bava, Jorge Grau, Brian Clemens, Gerry Anderson, Jimmy Sangster, Paul Naschy, Pete Walker, Val Guest, Roy Ward Baker, Tony Tenser, Bert I. Gordon, Britt Ekland, Caroline Munro, Ingrid Pitt, Barbara Shelley, Ken Foree, Gunnar Hansen, Burt Kwouk, and many more.